 PUBH 6238.
 Molecular Epidemiology.
 1 Credit.

 Concepts, principles, and use of molecular methods in epidemiologic and clinical research.
 Common molecular measures and their interaction with environmental factors.
 Development of a framework for interpreting, assessing, and incorporating molecular measures in their area of research.
-Prerequisites: PUBH 6003.
+Prerequisite: PUBH 6003.

 PUBH 6239.
 Epidemiology of Foodborne and Waterborne Diseases.
 1 Credit.

 Foodborne and waterborne toxicants; diseases linked to eating and drinking and their prevention.
 Topics include transmission of disease and disease processes; microbial toxins, mycotoxins, chemical toxins, bacterial infections (e.g., salmonellosis, shigellosis, vibrio, listeria), virus and parasitic infections; issues in food and water safety.
-Prerequisites: PUBH 6003.
+Prerequisite: PUBH 6003.

 PUBH 6240.
 Pediatric HIV/AIDS.
 1 Credit.

 Comprehensive overview of HIV infection in children, with emphasis on the global pediatric HIV epidemic.
 Biological, epidemiological, clinical, and psychosocial issues; public health programmatic approaches to prevention, care, and treatment.
 The national and global experience with scaling up prevention services in the global effort to virtually eliminate HIV/AIDS in children.
-Prerequisites: PUBH 6003.
+Prerequisite: PUBH 6003.
 Recommended background: PUBH 6250 and PUBH 6253.

 PUBH 6241.
 Nutritional Epidemiology.
 2 Credits.

 Methodological issues related to dietary assessment, nutrition surveillance, and the epidemiology of obesity.
 Current trends, including the health impacts of vitamin D and sodium.
 Interpretation of the scientific literature in the field.
 Examples drawn from the National Health and Nutrition Examination Survey.
-Prerequisites: PUBH 6003.
+Prerequisite: PUBH 6003.

 PUBH 6242.
 ClinicalEpid&Decision Analysis.
 2,3 Credits.